GSA/fpki-guides/_common/03_distribute_os.md

 <br>
 #### Login Keychain

-{% include alert-info.html content="These steps will install FCPCA G2 in the login Keychain.
-Both system administrators and non-administrators can use these steps." %}
+{% include alert-info.html content="These steps describe how to install FCPCA G2 in the Login Keychain.
+Both system administrators and non-administrators can perform these steps." %}

 1. Browse to your downloaded, verified copy of FCPCA G2.
-2. Double-click on the file.
+2. Double-click the file.

-3. Keychain Access will open and present the installed certificate.
+	Keychain Access opens and displays the installed certificate.

-**Note:**&nbsp;&nbsp;This video shows non-administrators how to install FCPCA G2 by using<br>the Apple Keychain Access import process.
+**Note:**&nbsp;&nbsp;The following video shows non-administrators how to install FCPCA G2 using the Apple Keychain Access import process.
 <br>
 <video width="85%" controls>
   <source src="{{site.baseurl}}/video/keychain_gui_non_admin.mp4" type="video/mp4">